thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 >
 > -- a CTO, from [Conway's Law Doesn't Apply to Rigid Designs](https://verraes.net/2022/05/conways-law-vs-rigid-designs/), Mathias Verraes, 2022

 With long-lived, rigid systems, we cannot just re-organise.
 Because of the *Homomorphic Force*.
 This structure preserving mapping.
 The force creates a structure.
 But the force also preserves the structure.
 Over time, the system will try to reassert itself on the organisation.
-Both sides are going push on each other.
+Both sides are going to push on each other.

 This is where the *Inverse Conway’s Manoeuvre* falls short or more precisely, where people have the wrong expectations about the Inverse Conway’s Manoeuvre.
 We only have to reorganise and all of our problems will be solved.
 That is simply not true.
 This will clearly not happen.
 Especially not with rigid, long-lived systems because of exactly that *Reverse Conway’s Law*.